microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 # Zero-Software eDice with the CLB on the PIC16F13145

 The Configurable Logic Block (CLB) inside the PIC16F13145 family of microcontrollers (MCUs) is an array of Look-Up Tables (LUTs) similar to that of a small Field Programmable Gate Array (FPGA).
-Using the CLB, it is possible to implement electronic dice when the CPU is 100% idle while performing this task.
+With the CLB, the software complexity associated with implementing an electronic die is significantly reduced.
+Since MPLAB&reg; Code Configurator (MCC) is used to generate the APIs and initialization code, there are zero changes required to the microcontroller's program.

 ![Dice Image](./images/diceStatic.JPG)